Redst0neFlux/ironwail_ap/README.md

 - ap_alwaysshowchecks | always shows the available/collected checks of the current map in the bottom-right corner
 - ap_alwaysshowinventory | always shows the inventory items in the bottom middle

+- ap_highlighthinted | hightligh hinted items in green on the automap

 If scr_showspeed is enabled:

 - show_speed_x | Change the x coordinates of the speed bar